Smith Plastic Surgery Logo.

 How Abdominoplasty Is Done

 The skin and fat are first lifted off the underlying musculature of the abdomen.
-Dr. Smith makes very precise measurements and markings before beginning any reshaping to most accurately control final shape.
-If the fascia is stretched (the tissues which interconnect the muscles), he will tighten it by placing multiple rows of sutures.
-In some cases, the muscles themselves may be repositioned for best correction.
+Dr. Smith makes very precise measurements and markings before beginning any reshaping to most accurately control the final shape.
+If the fascia is stretched (the tissues that interconnect the muscles), he will tighten it by placing multiple rows of sutures.
+In some cases, the muscles themselves may be repositioned for the best correction.
 In essence, the underlying framework of the abdomen is reshaped.
 Dr. Smith places extra “shock-absorbing” layers of sutures to allow you to resume your normal activities much sooner without fear of disrupting the correction.

 Next, excess fat is removed using suction or direct removal techniques.
-This reduces any-excess thickness in the soft tissue to get the best re draping over your new abdominal framework.
+This reduces any-excess thickness in the soft tissue to get the best redraping over your new abdominal framework.

 Recovery

-All of your incisions will be carefully closed with stitches placed beneath the skin, so there’s no chance of your having “railroad track” type marks but rather very fine line scars.
+All of your incisions will be carefully closed with stitches placed beneath the skin, so there’s no chance of your having “railroad track” type marks, but rather very fine line scars.
 You’ll be able to shower or bathe immediately.
 None of the sutures will have to be removed-they simply dissolve.

-To minimize fluid collection and swelling and improve your comfort in the treated areas, we’ll ask you to wear an elastic garment which we provide for two weeks or more after surgery, depending on the areas and extent of your procedure.
+To minimize fluid collection and swelling and improve your comfort in the treated areas, we’ll ask you to wear an elastic garment, which we provide for two weeks or more after surgery, depending on the areas and extent of your procedure.

-Your abdomen will feel tighter as the result of its new, tighter shape.
+Your abdomen will feel tighter as a result of its new, tighter shape.
 The feeling of tightness will decrease over 1-3 weeks as swelling decreases and the tissues become accustomed to their new shape.

 It’s important to be up and about the day following your procedure.
 How much activity we’ll recommend depends on the specific procedure required to reshape your abdomen.
 You will be able to shower within two or three days following surgery, or sooner in some instances.